c12i/Beats-by-JS/README.md

 Collins Muriuki

 ## Description
-Courtesy of (Dev Ed)[https://www.youtube.com/watch?v=2VJlzeEVL8A&t=896s].
+Courtesy of [Dev Ed](https://www.youtube.com/watch?v=2VJlzeEVL8A&t=896s).
 This app allows the user to make beats by tappong on the color pads at the bottom of the screen.

 ## Installation and Set-up
 To view the app, open the Github Pages link provided below on the README.